AndroidCoders/gfx-boxes/docs/Workflow.md

 * Pull requests merge new changes into `main`.
 * Pre-commit checks: `cargo check`, `cargo clippy`, `cargo test`

-This document outlines the development workflow for the `gfx-test` project.
+This document outlines the development workflow for the `gfx-boxes` project.
 Following this workflow helps maintain a clean and consistent codebase.

 ## Document Structure